CAMI Assembly

-CAMI Assembly (an initialism of its original name, Canadian Automotive Manufacturing Inc.) is an automotive assembly plant in Ingersoll, Ontario, Canada, owned and operated by General Motors Canada.
-The plant currently assembles the Chevrolet BrightDrop battery-electric cargo van for the North American market.
-CAMI occupies 570 acre and has 1700000 sqft of floor space of which 400000 sqft was added in 2016, as part of a $560 million investment.
+CAMI Assembly (an initialism of its original name, Canadian Automotive Manufacturing Inc.) was an automotive assembly plant in Ingersoll, Ontario, Canada, owned and operated by General Motors Canada.
+CAMI occupied 570 acre and had 1700000 sqft of floor space of which 400000 sqft was added in 2016, as part of a $560 million investment.

 CAMI was established in 1989 as a joint venture with Suzuki, and has been wholly owned by GM since 2009.
 It uses the CAMI Production System (CPS), a set of operating philosophies that guide team members in manufacturing vehicles.
-The basis of the system is working in teams performing standardized work.
-This is based on the Japanese production system, which is built on a team concept.
+The basis of the system was working in teams performing standardized work.
+This was based on the Japanese production system, which was built on a team concept.
+The plant shut down in 2025.

 History

 CAMI was an independently incorporated joint venture of automobile manufacturing in Ingersoll, Ontario, Canada and formed the third step of General Motors' three-pronged initiative of the mid-1980s to capture and practice the Japanese mystique of automotive management.
 The other two were United Australian Automobile Industries between Toyota and Holden in Australia, and NUMMI in California with Toyota and GM, the latter a wholly owned alternative to apply its learnings into practice.
 CAMI was the least successful of the trio for decades, but is now the sole survivor.

 Production began in late 1989 after several delays.
 To circumvent the American 25 percent "Chicken tax", the entire Canadian production of Geo Trackers was initially shipped to the United States.
 The Canadian market, not afflicted by a similar tariff, was supplied directly from Japan.